 Middle of the Funnel

-To fill that need and built that loyalty during the second or third week of “dating,” you can share white papers, case studies, and webinars.
-This your chance to really impress potential customers and share the numbers and statistics that set you apart.
-Don’t let them jump into a commitment without really getting to know you, because this is the content that will bring them back time and again.
+This is your chance to impress potential customers and share the numbers and statistics that set you apart.
+Don’t let them dive into a commitment without really getting to know you because this is the content that will bring them back time and again.

 Bottom of the Funnel